Want to learn new ways to make extra money?

 The rise of the Internet makes earning money from home a legitimate option for those of us who could use a little extra cash.
-From getting paid to do online surveys, to opening an online store, to becoming a freelance writer, there are hundreds of ways to make money at home.
+From getting paid to do online surveys, to opening an online store, to becoming a freelance writer, there are hundreds of ways to make money at home with online jobs.

 1. Take paid surveys on the Internet